kubre/WonderLearning/README.md

 -   They will see entire syllabus for the subject they have been assigned
     - (1/may 11:00pm) Subjects list screen for teacher with all the books as options
     - (2/may 3:11pm) Clicking on book reveals syllabus
+-   They can mark a Topic/Sub topic as finished on that particular day which then will be sent to center head for an approval.
     - (2/may 3:11pm) Submit mark request and validate
--   They can mark a Topic/Sub topic as finished on that particular day which then will be sent to center head for an approval.
+    - Approval request to school admin (Changes required specified below)
+        - Method to approvals table
+        - Changes in delete of ReceiptListScreen
+        - Approval Service
+        - Changes in PlatformScreen
+        - Presenter for Approval Models

 -   End of the week teacher would fill out performance report for every child on basis of chapters and will give them a remark from 1 to 10.
 This needs to be approved by center head before this can be seen by parents.
 -   This weekly report then can be converted to final report for entire year forming a report card for that student which then can be seen from parents app.
 -   Teachers will be able to see old attendance of students in their batch and get excel report if needed